monocongo/MPCDatabase/README.md

 # Database of Small Planets in the Solar System

 Dealing with the data of more than ~700,000 minor bodies in the Solar System could be challenging.
-The *Minor Planeet Center* (MPC) publishes regularly updates of the database in different formats (see http://www.minorplanetcenter.net/data).
+The *Minor Planet Center* (MPC) publishes regularly updates of the database in different formats (see http://www.minorplanetcenter.net/data).

 An efficient way to deal with this information is having it stored as a MySQL database.
 This is precisely the purpose of this simple package.

 We provide here an up-to-date version of the MPC database in a format that can be manipulated in a MySQL server.
 Once the MPC database is